mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0201-web-frameworks.markdown

 # Web frameworks
-A web application framework is a code library that make a developer's life easier when building reliable, scalable and maintainable web applications.
+A web application framework is a code library that makes a developer's life easier when building reliable, scalable and maintainable web applications.